 - Nuts: All nuts and seeds are allowed with the exception of peanuts.
 If you plan to consume nut butters or nut milks, carefully check the labels to avoid added sugars and preservatives.

-- Fats, Oil, and Vinegar: Extra-virgin olive oil, coconut oil, and even animal fat like lard and schmaltz are okay.
+- Fats, Oil, and Vinegar: Extra-virgin olive oil, coconut oil, and even animal fat-like lard and schmaltz are okay.
 Ghee is also Whole30 compliant—making it the only dairy allowed.
-Vinegar, as long it isn't malt vinegar, are also good to go.
+Vinegar, as long as it isn't malt vinegar, are also good to go.

 - Salt: Whenever possible, use non-iodized salt.

 - Coffee and Tea: The caffeinated beverages that many people can't live without are allowed on Whole30, but in moderation.
 Just don't use any sweetener or dairy.

 Why Try Whole30?

 Following such a strict meal plan with no room for cheating may seem like a daunting task, but it's just for 30 days.
 Once you get used to carefully reading labels and asking questions at restaurants, you'll get into the swing of things.
 Some Whole30 participants report better sleep, clearer skin, and more energy.
 And while it's not the focus of the program, some people lose weight.
 At the very least, you'll change the way you think about what you put in your body.